PengchengShi1220/NexToU/README.md

 ## Results

 NexToU outperforms state-of-the-art (SOTA) methods in medical image segmentation across various tasks.
 On the Beyond the Cranial Vault (BTCV) dataset, NexToU achieved an average Dice Similarity Coefficient (DSC) of 87.84% and an average Hausdorff Distance (HD) of 6.33 mm.
-Additionally, it reached the highest DSC of 74.19% on the Intracranial Aneurysm (ICA) dataset.
+Additionally, it reached the highest DSC of 74.19% on the intracranial arteries (ICA) dataset.
 Best results are in bold.
 ![BTCV_results](/assets/BTCV_results.jpg)
 ![ICA_results](/assets/ICA_results.jpg)